-Coupled with raising standards for professional growth of teachers, conditions of work must also be shifted towards higher standards.
+Conditions of work must also be shifted towards higher standards.
 This is important for three reasons.
 First, it may encourage more people to train professionally as Jewish educators.
 Our data do not address this possibility, but it is plausible.
-Second, improving the conditions of work may encourage more teachers to work full time.
-Our data do address this notion: part-time teachers indicated that salary, benefits, and job security could make them consider full-time work.
+Second, improving the conditions of work may encourage more teachers to work full-time.
+Our data do address this notion: Part-time teachers indicated that salary, benefits, and job security could make them consider full-time work.
 Standards for professional growth can be higher for full-time teachers, so the two reforms (more professional growth and more professional working conditions) could build upon one another.
 Third, improving work conditions for teachers is a moral imperative.
-In this day, it is not appropriate that many teachers in Jewish schools work full time in Jewish education but are not offered health benefits.
+In this day, it is not appropriate that many teachers in